Step 1: Damage reported

 Resolve independently claim

 Hosts and guests who chose to work it out can change their mind and ask Turo to handle the claim.
 They must contact us with their request within 20 days from the trip’s scheduled end date.
 After 20 days, Turo won’t take over the handling of a claim.
 If the host takes any payment from the guest, Turo won’t take over the claim.
+If a host initially elects to have Turo manage the claim, they can’t withdraw the claim to resolve independently.

 If we charged the guest a security deposit, we’ll refund it 80 hours after the scheduled trip end if there are no reported damages or other charges.
 The guest’s bank will likely take another 3–5 business days to process the refund.

-Step 3: Damage appraised
+Step 3: Damage assessed

 After the claim is confirmed to be covered, Turo will send an assignment to its appraisal vendors for an estimate of the damage costs.
 Most estimates can be completed by photo-based appraisal and often take less than a day.
 If the damage is more severe or complex or photo quality is low, Turo will engage its field appraisal team to complete a full review.
 Cases requiring physical inspection may take 5–7 days.
 It depends on location, vehicle availability, and other factors.